 If the amount of your deduction is more than \$500, you must complete and attach Form 8283.
 For this purpose, the "amount of your deduction" means your deduction before applying any income limits that could result in a carryover of contributions.
+If you deduct more than \$500 for a contribution of a motor vehicle, boat, or airplane, you must also attach a statement from the charitable organization to your return.
 If your total deduction is over \$5,000, you may also have to get appraisals of the values of the donated property.
+This amount is \$500 for certain contributions after August 17, 2006, of clothing and household items (see below).
 See Form 8283 and its instructions for details.